Alpha-30-creator/Installm/PRD.md

 * downloads models (HF cache / local directory)
 * manages a local manifest of “installed models”
 * starts/stops one or more inference backends
-* (optional) starts a gateway server
+* starts the gateway and backends as a **supervised / daemon-appropriate** deployment (survives terminal close on supported setups)
-* prints: Base URL, ready-to-copy environment variables, and “try it with curl” commands
+* prints: Base URL, bind address, ready-to-copy environment variables, and “try it with curl” commands

 #### `installm` gateway (data plane)